Symphony No. 21 (Weinberg)

-The symphony is scored for the following forces: 3 flutes, 3 oboes, 3 clarinets, 2 saxophones, 3 bassoons, 6 horns, 4 trumpets, 4 trombones, tuba, timpani, 4 percussionists (Triangolo soprano and alto, Legno alto and tenore, Frusta, Raganella, Tamburino, Tamburo, Cassa, Piatti ordinario, Tamtam, Campana bassa in C), harp, piano (doubling celesta), harmonium, soprano singer and strings.
+The symphony is scored for the following forces: 3 flutes, 3 oboes, 3 clarinets, 2 saxophones, 3 bassoons, 6 horns, 4 trumpets, 4 trombones, tuba, timpani, 4 percussionists (2 triangles, 2 woodblocks, whip, ratchet, tambourine, snare drum, bass drum, cymbals, tam-tam, low bell in C), harp, piano (doubling celesta), harmonium, soprano singer and strings.

 The symphony was first recorded in 2014, by the Siberian Symphony Orchestra (conducted by Dmitry Vasilyev) on the Toccata Classics label.
 The Symphony has also been recorded in 2019 by the City of Birmingham Symphony Orchestra and Kremerata Baltica conducted by Mirga Gražinytė-Tyla on Deutsche Grammophon.